Free Kitchen Hacks eBook

 Continue to beat with your hand mixer on high for about 3 minutes until the wet ingredients combine into the butter and sugar.

-Adding all-purpose flour to chocolate chip cookie dough
+Adding all-purpose flour to chocolate chip cookie dough.

 Add the flour, salt and baking soda and mix to combine before folding in your chocolate chips.

-No-Egg chocolate chip cookie dough ready to be baked
+No-Egg chocolate chip cookie dough ready to be baked.

 Line your baking sheet and leave plenty of space in between each cookie to allow for some spreading.

-How to Properly Store Eggless Chocolate Chip Cookies
+How I Store Eggless Chocolate Chip Cookies

 At room temperature, these chocolatey cookies without eggs will last for 5-7 days when they are covered.
 In the refrigerator in an airtight container, they can last up to three weeks.